Linganore Counseling and Wellness LLC

 An eclectic, integrative therapist, Donna believes the journey surrounding mental health is uniquely individual and deeply personal.
 She brings empathy, trust, understanding and humor to each experience.
 Donna works with children, adolescents and adults.
 Areas of expertise include grief and loss, trauma, depression, anxiety, eating disorders, mood disorders, and family/system conflict.

 Donna is a Licensed Clinical Professional Counselor (LCPC).
-She is a Nationally Certified Counselor (NCC) and a Board Certified-Telemental Health Provider (BC-TMH) through the National Board for Certified Counselors.
-She is certified as a Clinically Trained Trauma Professional: Level II C-PTSD (CCTP-II) through the International Association of Trauma Professionals (IATP).
-She is also a Certified Grief Counseling Specialist (CGCS) through IATP.
-She holds a certificate in Animal Assisted Therapy Training through the University of North Texas Consortium for Animal Assisted Therapy.
-Areas of special study while pursuing her graduate degree include history and methodology of animals in the therapeutic setting, and integrative applications of various animal assistive therapeutic techniques as adjunctive therapies.
+She is a Nationally Certified Counselor (NCC) and a Board Certified-Telemental Health Provider (BC-TMH).
+She is a Certified Integrative Mental Health Professional [CIMHP].
+Donna is certified as a Clinically Trained Trauma Professional: Level II C-PTSD (CCTP-II) ), and is also a Certified Grief Professional (CGP).
+She is certified in Dialectical Behavioral Therapy [C-DBT].
+She holds a certificate in Animal Assisted Therapy Training.
+Areas of special study while pursuing her graduate degree included history and methodology of animals in the therapeutic setting, and integrative applications of various animal assistive therapeutic techniques as adjunctive therapies.

 She received her Master’s degree in Counseling from McDaniel College (2015).